Don't be a victim of a healthcare scam

 • You get a bill for services you didn't receive

-• You were sold health products that didn’t do what they said they would
+• You were sold a health product that didn't do what it said it would

 • You were sold insurance that doesn't cover the services promised